marklogic/flux/docs/getting-started.md

     ./bin/nt

 As shown in the usage, every command is invoked by specifying its name and one or more options required to run the command.
-To see the usage for a particular command, such as `import_files`, run:
+To see the usage for a particular command, such as `import-files`, run:

-    ./bin/nt help import_files
+    ./bin/nt help import-files

 Required options are marked with an asterisk - "*".
 Additionally, every command requires that either `--connectionString` or `--host` and `--port` be specified so that the tool knows which MarkLogic cluster to connect to.